naushadsarwr22/UK-Bank-Customer-Overview/README.md

 • 🧠 VizQL (Data Analysis Expressions) – Used for building visualizations and performing calculations directly within the visual interface.

+📝 Data Modeling – organize and structure data from one or more sources for analysis and visualization

 • 📁 File Format – .twb for development and .png for dashboard previews.

 ## Data Source